USING IRONXL

 Read CSV Data using C# DataTable

-Once the CSV is loaded successfully and the data is available as a worksheet, we can then read data from the CSV file very easily in a C# DataTable.
+Once the CSV is loaded successfully and the data is available as a worksheet, the data can be read from the CSV file very easily in a C# DataTable.

 Convert Worksheet to DataTable

-First, we will create a DataTable instance and get convert the worksheet data to a table using the ToDataTable method.
+First, create a DataTable instance and convert the worksheet data to a table using the ToDataTable method.
 The following code helps to achieve this task:

 DataTable dt = ws.ToDataTable(true);